 (a) Amounts represent the grant date fair value of stock options and stock awards determined in accordance with the FASB's stock based compensation rules.
-See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2016 Annual Report on Form 10-K for a description of the assumptions used in determining the grant date fair value.
+See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2018 Annual Report on Form 10-K for a description of the assumptions used in determining the grant date fair value.

-(b) Amounts represent interest earnings on balances in each named executive officer's account under the Supplemental Pension Plans and also, for Mr. Tucker, the 1986 Severance Plan, that are in excess of 120% of the long-term applicable federal rate in effect in July 2016.
+(b) Amounts represent interest earnings on balances in each named executive officer's account under the Supplemental Pension Plans that are in excess of 120% of the long-term applicable federal rate in effect in July 2018.

-$(c) \quad \text{See "All Other Compensation Table" for details.} \\$
+(c) See "All Other Compensation Table" for details.

-(d) Mr. O'Toole resigned his position effective June 16, 2016; Mr. Westfall was promoted to Chief Executive Officer of Vitas Healthcare Corporation and an Executive Vice President of the Company on that date.
+(d) Mr. Westfall was promoted to Chief Executive Officer of Vitas Healthcare Corporation and an Executive Vice President of the Company on June 16, 2016.